Skip to content

 }

-aix maps these prompts to the native feature in each editor:
+aix maps these prompts to the native feature in each editor when one exists:

 • Cursor: Maps to .cursor/prompts/ (accessible via /).